amiaopensource/apex_video_kit_docs/digipres_stuff_handout.md

 <img src="https://github.com/amiaopensource/apex_video_kit_docs/blob/master/digipres_images/Checksum.svg" alt="Checksum image" width="400">

+The checksum is only based on the contents of the file.
+It isn't affected by the file's name and what folder it is stored in.
+Therefore, the file could be renamed or moved and will still produce the same checksum.

 ### Why create Checksums?
 When an archive receives a new file it should immediately create a checksum for that file (assuming one hasn't already been created).
 Once the checksum has been identified, it can be used as an important reference for the life of the file.
 If copies of the file are made they can be compared against the checksum.
 If the copy produces the same checksum as the original file, the two files are identical.